La Vall d'Uixó: Language

-According to the Valencian linguistic area, la Vall d'Uixó is part of the Valencian spoken area.
+According to the Valencian linguistic area, la Vall d'Uixó is part of the Valencian-speaking area.

 Economy and society

 The current socioeconomic situation of la Vall d'Uixó is the result of the transformation produced in this territory mainly in middle of the last century.

-In these years were developed a strong process of economic development and a progressive population growth based on the following points:
+In those years were developed a strong process of economic development and progressive population growth based on the following points: